S.Africas Ex-president Zuma Wins Court Bid To Run In May Election - UrduPoint

 South Africa is to hold general elections on May 29 in what is expected to be the most competitive vote since the advent of democracy in 1994.

-Banking on Zuma's popularity, MK is expected to cut well into the vote share of the already embattled ruling African National Congress (ANC) -- the ex-president's former political home.
+Banking on his popularity, MK is expected to cut well into the vote share of the already embattled ruling African National Congress (ANC) -- the ex-president's former political home.

-This could precipitate the ANC towards its worst result in three decades, seeing it drop below 50 percent of the vote, short of a parliamentary majority.
+This could precipitate the ANC towards its worst result in three decades, seeing it drop below 50 percent of the vote.

+Short of a parliamentary majority, it would be forced to seek coalition partners to remain in power.

-The electoral commission had earlier excluded Zuma from the contest, arguing that the constitution bars anyone convicted of an offence and sentenced to more than 12 months' imprisonment from running from office.
+The electoral commission had earlier excluded Zuma from the contest, arguing that the constitution bars anyone convicted of an offence and sentenced to more than 12 months' imprisonment.

 Zuma was sentenced to 15 months in jail in June 2021 after refusing to testify to a panel probing financial corruption and cronyism under his presidency.